 Plans for a legacy should be used as an opportunity to communicate with your family, share your values and clearly explain how you wealth will be divided and why.
 This allows them to understand your values and desires, accept them and make suggestions themselves.
 Working together, your family may be able to help shape the future of your legacy and contribute in a meaningful way.

 Your financial advisor will be a good source of information in formulating your legacy plan.
 They have a network of legal professionals and community connections that you can consult and engage in the process.

 - Charitable bequest in your will.
 This is the most straightforward way to make a gift and ensure it is distributed according to your wishes.
 Included in the value of your estate, it may increase probate and executor fees.

 - Real estate gift.
 You can leave property, buildings, land or a home to charity in your will or while you're living.
 Your estate will receive a tax receipt which can be used to offset final taxes.

 - Life insurance beneficiary.
 By naming a charitable organization as a beneficiary of your life insurance policy, your estate also avoids taxes on the gift and, if structured properly, from the premiums paid.
 The organization will receive the proceeds upon your death.

-- Directly designated RRSPs or RRIFs.
+- Directly designated RRSPs, RRIFs or TFSAs.
 Naming a charitable organization as a beneficiary of your retirement plan transfers the proceeds directly to the charity, bypassing probate.
 As well, your estate will receive a charitable tax receipt, which will help counterbalance any tax liabilities.

 - Charitable remainder trusts.
 You can name a charity as a secondary beneficiary after you and/or your spouse.
 During your lifetime you'll continue to receive income from the trust and the charity will receive the remainder after your death.